rrvt/Address-Book-Merge/AddrBookMerge/README.md

 ## Update

+### Update 12/18/21

+While creating a template for a dialog box only application with a toolbar the Library was added to and changed to hopefully simplify toolbar creation.
+This version of the toolbar includes buttons, edit boxes, combo boxes and drop down menus as well as the traditional 16x15 icons.

+AddressBookMerge is a tradional App, has a traditional 16x15 pixel icon toolbar.

 ### Update 11/12/21

 Change processing to remove duplicates to remove three or more duplicates.
 But the major changes are in